 Those on a tight budget

 - Rate increases after the first year: DIRECTV guarantees you a low monthly rate for the first year of your contract, but in the second year, prices go up considerably.
-If you’re willing to bundle your TV with AT&T’s internet and phone service, you can get your price locked in for the full duration of your contract.
+If you’re willing to bundle your TV with AT&T Internet or phone service, you can get your price locked in for the full duration of your contract.

 - No installation or equipment fees: DIRECTV won’t charge you any equipment fees for your first two rooms or DVR service fees, as these are already built-in to your plan.
 If you want to add more than two TVs, though, you’ll have to pay extra.
 Installation is also free for up to four rooms and there’s no charge for shipping.